Bentley's Bandstand: October 2018

 Sarah Borges & the Broken Singles, Love's Middle Name.
 The only way to enter the rock & roll fray, no matter what age you start, is to know that nothing is going to go as planned.
 That can be a huge bonus or it can be a bone-crushing killer.
 In the end, it's all about faith and fortitude.
 Sarah Borges has been around a few blocks, but the Massachusetts rocker will not stop.
-With her band the Broken Singles, Borges stars down adversity and starts again.
+With her band the Broken Singles, Borges stares down adversity and starts again.
 Her new album is a non-stop reward for tenacity and talent, and feels like she has pulled herself up a few rungs and is ready to push the "rock" button harder than ever.
 Enlisting super producer Eric "Roscoe" Ambel started things off on the good foot, and from there the album bumps and burns like a Saturday night rumble and Sunday morning sleep-in.
 There is such a range of crazy-good songs and roundhouse playing that Sarah Borges is set up perfectly to bring it all home.
 And home she rolls, beating the walls and pounding the stage to make sure all demons are invited to the dance, and some are even exorcised as need be.
 For someone who has accomplished so much, there is also a glowing sense Ms. Borges is in the staring blocks, just like rock & roll has always promised.
 Joy de jour.

 Chris Darrow - Max Buda, Eye of the Storm.
 For those fortunate enough to have heard the Los Angeles-based band Kaleidoscope in the 1960s, fear not: relief is here.
 At the time, multi-instrumentalist and world music whiz David Lindley got most of the spotlight in that band, but fellow members Chris Darrow and Max Buda carried plenty of weight as well.
 The pair partnered up in the band Rank Strangers' for their only album in 1977, and then went on to record this newly released masterpiece EYE OF THE STORM from 1981.
 It is a folk-funk futuristic fusion of all things strings--and beyond.
 The level of wild-eyed experimentation in these songs feels like shackles have been ripped off and freedom reigns supreme.
 Darrow and Buda are joined by keyboardist Jeff Walker and the super-funkified rhythm section of bassist David Jackson and drummer Dave Kemper.
 They weren't really calling it world music then, but that genre-busting move was right around the corner.
 With an album cover by psychedelic art's major visionary Rick Griffin, it feels like the clocks have actually been turned forward to where these pioneers were then, if that makes any sense.
 Time has come.